yamule/evo2/README.md

 - Performing zero-shot *BRCA1* variant effect predictions using Evo 2
 - Reference vs alternative allele normalization

+### Very long sequences

+Vortex supports forced prompts to compute over very long sequences via teacher prompting.
+Please note that forward pass on long sequences may currently be slow.
+We are actively working on optimizing performance for long sequence processing.

 ## Dataset

 The OpenGenome2 dataset used for pretraining Evo2 is available on [HuggingFace ](https://huggingface.co/datasets/arcinstitute/opengenome2).
 Data is available either as raw fastas or as JSONL files which include preprocessing and data augmentation.